SFU-Archives/archivematica-manual/ingest-guidelines/decision-points.md

 - [Store DIP location](#store-dip-location)

 ## Create SIP from Transfer
-Specify what to do with the `SIP` (transfer).
+Specify what to do with the SIP (transfer).

 `Create single SIP and continue processing`
 - Send the transfer to the `Ingest` tab to continue.
-- Use if the transfer does not require any additional appraisal, selection, or arrangement.
+- Use if the transfer contents do not require any additional archival processing (appraisal, selection, or arrangement).
-- Use if it does require additional processing but you will not be doing this in the immediate future (process through Archivematica to create a [backlog AIP](../ingest-scenarios/processing-backlog-aips.md).
+- Use if it does require additional processing but you will not be doing this in the near future.
+- Use if you will be do archival processing in the near future, but not in the Archivematica.

 `Send to backlog`
 - Send to Archivematica backlog.
-- Use this option if you intend to process the transfer in the immediate future (appraise, select, arrange and describe).
+- Use this option **only** if you intend to process (appraise, select, arrange) transfer contents in the near future **and** you will be doing this in Archivematica on the `Appraisal` tab.

 `Reject transfer`
 - Cancel the ingest process.